 9. Colossal Squid – Deep Sea Visionary

 Thriving in the ocean’s abyss, the Colossal Squid is a true deep sea adaptation phenomenon, owing much of its navigational skill to its impressively large eyes.
-These sizable organs are vital for detecting faint traces of light in the pitch-black waters, providing the squid with the visual acuity necessary for survival in the depths.
+These sizable organs are essential for detecting faint traces of light in the pitch-black waters, providing the squid with the visual acuity necessary for survival in the depths.

 10. Ostrich – Largest Eyes on Land